nanobot248/ssltools/README.md

 I wrote these scripts mostly for easier certificate expiry and CN monitoring with Zabbix.
 Therefore, it also provides "unwrapping" of certain data types (e.g. removing double quotes from output if the output is a JSON string)

 ## INSTALLATION
-The tools requires python "jsonpath" and "jsonpointer" packages (`python-jsonpath-rw` and `python-jsonpointer` in Debian/Ubuntu) and a working `openssl` command.
+The tools require python "jsonpath" and "jsonpointer" packages (`python-jsonpath-rw` and `python-jsonpointer` in Debian/Ubuntu) and a working `openssl` command.
 The `openssl`command must be available in the PATH environment variable.

 **The following works in Ubuntu 16.04:**
 ```